walkasjesus/walkasjesus_server/README.md

 # server_configuration

-This project will install &amp; configure all the server components which are required to serve the [Jesus Commandments App](https://github.com/jesuscommandments/jesus_commandments_app)
+This repository contains IT Automation tools for [Ansible](https://docs.ansible.com/ansible/latest/index.html) to install & configure all the server components which are required to serve the [Jesus Commandments Framework](https://github.com/jesuscommandments/jesus_commandments_framework)

 ## Requirements